In order to understand employee engagement in your organization, you have to start by asking the right questions.

 What Question Format Works best in an Employee Survey?

-Most employee surveys use multi-point rating items, also called Likert scale items, for the numeric part of the survey.
+Most surveys use multi-point rating items, also called Likert scale items, for the numeric part of the questionnaire.
 The most popular format is a 5-point rating scale, with responses ranging from "strongly disagree" to "strongly agree".

-Employee surveys should also include qualitative feedback.
-Be sure to include short-answer questions so employees can share their specific thoughts and concerns.
+Engagement surveys should also include qualitative feedback.
+Be sure to include short-answer questions so contributors can share their specific thoughts and concerns.
 Ask 3-5 short-answer questions at the end of the survey.
 Ask people what they are happy with as well as what causes them frustration.
-Examples of good short-answer questions for employee surveys are included below.
+Examples of good short-answer questions are included below.

 Sample Employee Survey Questions

-Below are examples of items from an employee engagement questionnaire.
+Below are examples of items from an engagement questionnaire.

 Items like these are available with benchmarks, which provide insight into how good or bad your results are.